codeplaysoftware/cuda-to-sycl-nbody/README.md

 ## Running headless

-If you `nbody_cuda` on a remote machine with X-forwarding, sending the rendered frames across the net will be a significant bottleneck.
+If you run `nbody_cuda` on a remote machine with X-forwarding, sending the rendered frames across the net will be a significant bottleneck.
 This can be worked around by making use of [Xvfb](https://linux.die.net/man/1/xvfb) which provides a *virtual* X display.
 You can then read from the memory mapped file to write to e.g. MP4 output.

 The script `./scripts/xvfb.sh` runs `nbody_cuda` in this manner, producing a video file `output.mp4`.
 Note that this script will run the simulation until manually terminated.